nicolasdeffense/nicolasdeffense.github.io/index.md

 ---
 layout: default
 title: Nicolas Deffense
-description: Research & teaching assistant in geomatics in the <a href="https://uclouvain.be/en/research-institutes/eli/" style="color:black;">Earth & Life Institute</a> at <a href="https://uclouvain.be/" style="color:white;">UCLouvain</a>
+description: Research & teaching assistant in geomatics in the <a href="https://uclouvain.be/en/research-institutes/eli/" style="color:white;">Earth & Life Institute</a> at <a href="https://uclouvain.be/" style="color:white;">UCLouvain</a>

 ---